groupdocs-comparison-cloud/GroupDocs.Comparison-Products/english/comparison/curl/_index.md

 overview:
     enable: true
     content: |
       GroupDocs.Comparison Cloud API provides a one-stop-shop solution for comparing documents in all common business formats.
 Using cURL, you can send requests and receive responses and convert files on the cloud.
-Supported file types include: PDF and Microsoft Word documents, Excel spreadsheets, PowerPoint presentations, plain text and others.‎
+Supported file types include: PDF and Microsoft Word documents, Excel spreadsheets, PowerPoint presentations, plain text and others.
     tabs:
       enable: true